rmsrosa/nbjoint/docs/source/overview.md

   toc_title: Table of Contents
   show_index_in_toc: True

-header: "NBBinder test on a collection of notebooks named after the chapters of 'Alice's Adventures in Wonderland'"
+header: "NBJoint test on a collection of notebooks named after the chapters of 'Alice's Adventures in Wonderland'"

 navigators:
   core_navigators: